 1) pH

-The pH of guava pulp decreased significantly during 3 months storage period (Table 1).
+The pH of guava pulp decreased significantly during 3 months’ storage period (Table 1).
 It decreased from initial mean value of 4.32 to 4.20 after 3 months of storage.
 The decrease in pH is attributed to the increased time interval of storage and conversion of soluble sugars to acid.
 Ehsan et al. (2003) in grapefruit-apple marmalade, reported a decrease in pH of the product due to formation of free acids and pectin hydrolysis.
-Similar results were reported by Jain et al. (2011) on effect of quality of guava and papaya pulp after 2 months storage and Ali et al. (2021) on storage of guava fruit concentrates.
+Similar results were reported by Jain et al. (2011) on effect of quality of guava and papaya pulp after 2 months’ storage and Ali et al. (2021) on storage of guava fruit concentrates.

 2) Total Soluble solids (TSS)

 The Total Soluble Solids (TSS) in guava fruit increased significantly during pulp storage (Table 1).The TSS increased from initial mean value of 13.77 to 13.85 °Brix after 3 months of storage.
-Similar increase in TSS has been reported by Jain et al.(2011), Yadav et al.(2017) ,Ali et al.(2021) in stored guava pulp and by Bal et al.(2014) during 8 months storage of guava nectar.
-Tiwari et al. (2016) also reported an increasing trend in TSS during 2 months storage of pulp of different guava cultivars.
+Similar increase in TSS has been reported by Jain et al. (2011), Yadav et al.(2017) ,Ali et al.(2021) in stored guava pulp and by Bal et al.(2014) during 8 months storage of guava nectar.
+Tiwari et al. (2016) also reported an increasing trend in TSS during 2 months’ storage of pulp of different guava cultivars.
 This increase in TSS might be due to the result of conversion of remaining polysaccharides into soluble sugars and development of water-soluble pectin from protopectin (Bal et al., 2014).

 3) Titrable Acidity

-The Acidity of guava pulp increased significantly during 3 months storage period (Table 1).
+The Acidity of guava pulp increased significantly during 3 months’ storage period (Table 1).
 Acidity increased from initial mean value of 0.45 to 0.80 per cent after 3 months of storage.
 The increase in acidity of guava pulp might be due to degradation or oxidation of reducing sugars, polyphenols leading to formation of acidic compounds during storage.
 The other reason might be the degradation of polysaccharides and pectic substance that lead to formation of organic acids like sulphurous acids which increase the acidity during storage (Baramanray et al., 1995).
 Awan et al. (2023) also reported similar increase in acidity in mango concentrate during storage interval of 60 days.
-Similar reporting were given by Patel et al. (2015) in guava pulp during storage.
+Similar reporting was given by Patel et al. (2015) in guava pulp during storage.

 4) Reducing Sugar